Scottish Welfare Fund

 - In the case of a disaster, applications can be made for living expenses or household items

 Living expenses are essential items such as food, heating costs, nappies, toiletries, travel and temporary accommodation costs.

 Community Care Grants can be awarded to help you in the following circumstances:

-- following a period of care and you aren’t able to return home to live independently without help
+- following a period in care and you aren’t able to return home without some help

 - to prevent the need for you to go into care if you can’t continue to live at home without some help

-- to help you set up home, alongside other support to sustain a tenancy, after being homeless or living an unsettled way of life
+- to help you set up or maintain a settled home, alongside other support to help to sustain your tenancy, after being homeless or living an unsettled way of life

 - to ease exceptional pressures, over and above that of living on a low income, that you and your family may experience

 - to help you care for an ex-prisoner or young offender on temporary release